 When All Else Fails, Use Our Insecticides

 Sometimes, even by putting in place the best possible efforts to keep ants out, ants will find a way in.
 This is when it may be best to break out the big guns and use the insecticides we carry.
-These insecticides are easy to use and safe to apply.
+These insecticides are easy to use and effective in solving your ant problems.

 Indoors, we suggest starting with placing out an insecticide bait.
 These baits don’t immediately kill the ants, but are a slow killing bait that will potentially kill the entire colony as they bring the bait back to the nest and share the bait amongst one another.